coreboot/libgfxinit/README.md

 ===========================

 `gfx_test` sets up its own framebuffer in the *stolen memory*.
-It backs any current framebuffer mapping and contents up first and re- stores it before exiting.
+It backs any current framebuffer mapping and contents up first and restores it before exiting.
 This works somehow even while the *i915* driver is running.
-A wrapper script `gfxtest/gfx_test.sh` is pro- vided to help with the setup.
+A wrapper script `gfxtest/gfx_test.sh` is provided to help with the setup.
 It switches to a text console first and tries to unload the *i915* driver.
 But ignores failures to do so (it won't work if you still have any application running that uses the gfx driver, e.g. an X server).